 The Problem of Mis-Sold Investments

 There are, fortunately, many honest, regulated brokers that provide value for clients.
 Sadly, however, the number of unlicensed brokers that make false promises and engage in exploitative practices is increasing.

-For instance, The Financial Conduct Authority noted that broker clone frauds rose by 29% in just one month.
-Clone schemes involve an unlicensed broker taking a similar name, graphic design, and website content to that of a regulated broker to deceive prospective clients.
+For instance, the Financial Conduct Authority (FCA) noted that broker clone frauds rose by 29% in just one month.
+Clone schemes involve an unlicensed broker taking a similar name, graphic design and website content to that of a regulated broker to deceive prospective clients.
 Each type of scheme can rob tens of millions of pounds from British traders.

 Types of Mis-Sold Investments

 The increase in mis-sold investment schemes online is enough to make some people wary of trading at all.
 However, there is no need to avoid online trading entirely and miss out on lucrative opportunities.
 Recognising the various false schemes out there and avoiding pitfalls can keep you and your money safe.
 The following are common tactics used for mis-sold investments:

 - Seeking out traders who are financially vulnerable

 - Making false or misleading statements about the investment

 - Withholding client funds intentionally